Legless Venezuelan rapper, surfer, overcoming odds in Colombia | Malay Mail

 Migrant hardships

-Severely disabled since birth, Mendoza added another level of hardship to his life this year when he joined the legion of Venezuelan migrants spilling over the border from Colombia’s poverty-wracked neighbor.
+Severely disabled since birth, Mendoza added another level of hardship to his life this year when he joined the legion of Venezuelan migrants spilling over the border from Colombia’s poverty-wracked neighbour.

 “At the moment when I knew I was going to be a father, I had to come to Colombia.”